rossriley/doctrine-uploader/README.md

 ```

 ##### Provide a filesystem handler

-This project uses siriusphp/upload to handle uploads and Flysystem(http://flysystem.thephpleague.com) to handle saves.
+This project uses Flysystem(http://flysystem.thephpleague.com) to handle saves.
 The simplest usage is as follows.

 ```
 $fsAdapter = new League\Flysystem\Adapter\Local('/path/to/save');